 - The UK differs from other countries in that it has had a considerable number of outbreaks associated with butchers, but very few caused by contaminated burgers.

 - Outbreaks have also occurred through yoghurt, cooked meats, meat pies, cheese, dry-cured salami, contaminated vegetables (eg, sprouts, leaf lettuce or spinach), unpasteurised apple juice or cider.

 - Contact with farm animals - direct spread can occur from animals to their keepers, to farmers' households, and to farm visitors.

 - Person-to-person spread, particularly in households, nurseries, and infant schools.

 - Via infected water - eg, faecal-contaminated lakes or streams, non-chlorinated domestic water supply, swimming pools and home paddling pools.

 Clinical features and complications

-There should be a high index of suspicion of vero cytotoxin-producing E. coli (VTEC) infection in a child who has recently (within 21 days) visited an open farm, where there has been contact with another known or suspected case of VTEC, or who is living in an area where a suspected or confirmed outbreak of VTEC infection exists.
+There should be a high index of suspicion of VTEC infection in a child who has recently (within 21 days) visited an open farm, where there has been contact with another known or suspected case of VTEC, or who is living in an area where a suspected or confirmed outbreak of VTEC infection exists.
 VTEC infection should always be suspected where acute bloody diarrhoea is present, and will often be accompanied by abdominal pain, fever, pallor, petechiae and oliguria, which are markers of more severe disease.
-E. coli O157 can cause a range of symptoms - from asymptomatic infection or mild diarrhoea, to bloody diarrhoea (haemorrhagic colitis) and haemolytic uraemic syndrome (HUS).
+E. coli O157 can cause a range of symptoms - from asymptomatic infection or mild diarrhoea, to bloody diarrhoea (haemorrhagic colitis) and HUS.
 Possible clinical scenarios are: